Fred Toney: Highlights

 On May 2, 1917, at the ballpark now known as Wrigley Field, Toney dueled with Hippo Vaughn of the Chicago Cubs during nine hitless innings.
 In the top of the tenth, the Reds scored on a couple of hits after Vaughn had retired the first batter, while Toney continued to hold the Cubs hitless in the bottom of the inning, winning the game for the Reds.
 With changes to the scoring rules in recent years, this game is no longer considered as a no-hitter for Vaughn; but it is still the only occasion in Major League history in which a regulation nine innings was played without either team logging a hit.

 On July 1, 1917, Toney pitched two complete-game, three-hitters for victories in a doubleheader against the Pittsburgh Pirates, to set a record for fewest hits allowed in a double header by a Major League pitcher.

 Toney also holds the record for the longest no-hitter in organized baseball history.

+Legal Challenges

+In January 1919, Toney, was acquitted of charges of evading the Selective Service Act, but also pleaded guilty to traveling with a woman in violation of the Mann Act, whom he falsely claimed was his wife, from Louisville, Kentucky to Cincinnati, Ohio where they lived together while he played for the Cincinnati Reds.
+He was sentenced to four months in jail.
+He also faced charges for evading the Selective Service Act.

+Toney also later testified before the grand jury investigating the Black Sox Scandal that former teammeate Heinie Zimmerman offered him a bribe to a throw a game against the Cubs.